 On 1 October 2021, Belarusian KGB detained Henadz Mazheika, the journalist of the Russian newspaper Komsomolskaya Pravda v Belarusi.
 The reason for the detention was his article containing positive comments about Andrei Zeltsar, killed shortly before in the shootout with security officers, by his former classmate.

 Previously, it was reported that Henadz was detained in Moscow, where he had been staying on personal matters.
-However, according to the Ministry of Internal Affairs, his detention took place within the territory of Belarus.
-Currently, Mazheika is being held at the Detention Center on Akrestsina street.
+However, according to the Ministry of Internal Affairs, his detention took place on the territory of Belarus.
+Currently, Mazheika is being held at the detention center on Akrestsina street.
 His Minsk apartment was searched.
 The journalist is accused of “incitement to racial, national, religious or other social hostility” and of “insulting a government official”.

 The Union of Journalists of Russia calls for the release of Henadz Mazheika.

-Following the shootout in Minsk, security officers have detained over 110 people for commenting in social networks on the deaths of Andrei Zeltser and of the KGB officer.
+Following the shootout in Minsk, security officers have detained over 110 people for commenting in social networks on the deaths of Andrei Zeltsar and that of the KGB officer.
 All of them are accused of “insulting a government official” and “incitement to social discord”.